google/weather-tools/weather_mv/README.md

 * `--xarray_open_dataset_kwargs`: Keyword-args to pass into `xarray.open_dataset()` in the form of a JSON string.
 * `--coordinate_chunk_size`: The size of the chunk of coordinates used for extracting vector data into BigQuery.
   Used to tune parallel uploads.
+* `--tif_metadata_for_datetime` : Metadata that contains tif file's timestamp.
+Applicable only for tif files.
 * `-d, --dry-run`: Preview the load into BigQuery.
 Default: off.
 * `--disable_in_memory_copy`: Restrict in-memory copying of dataset.
 Default: False.
 * `-s, --skip-region-validation` : Skip validation of regions for data migration.
 Default: off.